 The ratings described above serve as the primary guide in determining merit salary increase recommendations to be made to the Dean.
-Raises are assigned as a percent of faculty salary.
+Raises are assigned as a percent of faculty salary, and are ranked according to the numerical ratings.
 Final small adjustments may be necessary to compensate for the effects of distributing percentage raises across a group of faculty with different salaries.
 Any final adjustments are scaled and pro-rated to retain the relative ratings determined using the criteria and methods described above.